-From your Web Library, you can click "Add New - File(s) from computer" and upload one or more PDFs from a saved location
+From your Library, you can click "Add New - File(s) from computer" and upload one or more PDFs from a saved location:

-Or, in Mendeley Desktop, simply drag and drop the PDF into the All Documents center pane.
+Or simply drag and drop the PDF into the All References center pane.

 Mendeley is a product of Elsevier, so the Elsevier Science Direct database offers a direct export to Mendeley feature.